hsk81/notex-v1.0/notex/editor/media/generic/content-intro.rst

 External links
 ^^^^^^^^^^^^^^

-Use ```link text <http://e.g.com/>`_`` for inline web links.
+Use ```link text <http://e.g.com/>`_`` for inline :index:`web links`.
 If the link text should be the web address, you don't need special markup at all, the parser finds links and mail addresses in ordinary text.

 You can also separate the link and the target definition, like this::